 • For DFGSM2 students:

-• A P2 SPR course with a review of biophysics and cell biology/histology
+• A P2 SPR course that reviews biophysics and cell biology/histology

-• Wooclap review sessions on all course units covered in the midterms
+• Wooclap review sessions on all course units that will be covered on the midterms

 • Anatomy Tutoring